Droit international de l’environnement

 - Templeton, V.E. and H.J.
 Taubenfeld, World Environment Law Bibliography: Non-Periodical Literature in Law and the Social Sciences published since 1970 in Various Languages with Selected Reviews and Annotations from Periodicals, Littleton, CO, F.B.
 Rothman, 1987.

-Keywords: Africa, Environmental protection, International environmental law,
+Keywords: Disasters, Natural disasters, Environmental protection, International environmental law,

 Choix de bibliothécaire